Best Google Pixel phones in 2023

 Are there any disadvantages to Google Pixel phones?

-While stock Android is one of its biggest strengths, it's also an Achilles' heel of the Pixel lineup.
-The vanilla, unmodified Android interface might be a plus for many, but it doesn't offer the same levels of customizability and flexibility that are normally associated with Android.
+Stock Android is one of the biggest strengths of the phone, but it's also an Achilles' heel of the Pixel lineup.
+The unmodified Android interface may be advantageous to certain individuals, however, it lacks the requisite levels of customization and adaptability typically associated with Android.

 Some custom OEM Android skins, like Samsung's One UI, OnePlus' Oxygen OS, and Xiaomi's MIUI, among others, provide a set of features that are nowhere to be found in stock Android and the Pixels as well.
 This could be a big minus for all those willing to have some better control over their interfaces.